-IndiaFilings » Learn » Voting Rights of Shareholders
+IndiaFilings / Learn / Voting Rights Of Shareholders

 Voting Rights of Shareholders

 Common stock shareholders in a company have certain rights relevant to their equity investment.
 A significant right of shareholders is the right to vote on definite corporate matters.
 Shareholders characteristically have the right to vote in elections for the board of directors and on anticipated corporate changes namely, change of corporate endeavour and goals or elemental structural changes.
 In this article, we look at the provisions in Companies Act, 2013, restrictions and special cases related to voting rights on shares.
+Know more about conducting board meeting on video conference.

 Voting Rights